KenKundert/avendesora/README.rst

 Please ask questions or report bugs on `Github Issues
 <https://github.com/KenKundert/avendesora/issues>`_.
 I will entertain pull
 requests if you make improvements.
-I am particularly interested in help adapting *Avendesora* for other editors, window managers and distributions.
+Currently *Avendesora* is very *Fedora* and *VIM* centric.
+I am particularly interested in help adapting *Avendesora* in the following ways:

+- Support for other editors, window managers and distributions.
+- Support for Windows and OSX.
+- Support for Android and iOS (perhaps through exports to a password manager that already support smartphones).